A. Vijayaraghavan

-He contested in 2014 Indian general election from Kozhikode (Lok Sabha constituency).
-He has also got a bachelor's in law degree from Government Law College, Kozhikode.
-He is married to Prof. R. Bindu, who is herself a popular party worker and a teacher in Sree Kerala Varma College, Thrissur.
+He contested in 2014 Indian general election from Kozhikode Lok Sabha constituency.
+He has also got a Bachelor of Laws degree from Government Law College, Kozhikode.
+He is married to Prof. R. Bindu, who is herself a popular party worker, Minister of Higher Education and Social Justice Govt of Kerala, former mayor of Thrishur Municipal Corporation, and retired teacher in Sree Kerala Varma College, Thrissur.
 He lives in Thrissur.
 He has also served as the president of the Students Federation of India.
 He is also the director of the Malayalam Communications Limited.
 He was also a member of the Indian contingent for the General Assembly of the United Nations.
 He is currently serving as the All India General Secretary of the All India Agricultural Workers Union.